forsyphilis/fonts/README.md

 I created a series of DOS retro-styled fonts.
 We are support TTF, OTF and BDF format.

-They licensed by OFL (SIL Open Font License).
+They licensed by MIT License.

 CJK Ideographs are imported from Hanme-hangul (KS X 1001 Hanja; one of hangul input method in DOS) and jiskan16(https://ja.wikipedia.org/wiki/Jiskan) (JIS X 0213:2004 Kanji); which designed by Imamura and Hanataka from Japan Electronics and Information Technology Industries Association.